Engee documentation

 Dependencies

-To use this port, set the Initial Conditions parameters to external.
+To use this port, set the parameters External reset to any value other than none.

 Parameters

-External reset - reset state to initial state
+# External reset — reset to initial state

 Specify the type of trigger to be used for the external reset signal.